 Chives also come on the list of fall season-loving plants as they are very drought tolerant.
-They are possibly one of the most reliable and easiest herbs to grow.
+They are possibly one of the most reliable and easiest perennial herbs to grow.
 They can be easily dug up and divided to be re-planted and shared.

 Low-growing, drought-tolerant perennial thyme is perfect for fall.
 Thyme is an evergreen shrub with tiny leaves, flowers that pack full flavor and fragrances perfect for the edge of an herb garden.
 It is an easy and practical herb to grow.

 If you like the aromatic flavor of Mexican, Caribbean or Asian cuisine, you will like cilantro.
 It is highly popular for delicacies due to its aromatic leaves and flavorful seeds.
 It is a cold-loving and frost-tolerant herb and is perfect to grow in the fall in mild climate.

 With its aromatic flavor, Flat Italian Parsley is popular in Middle Eastern and Mediterranean cuisines.
 It is easy to grow in the fall.
-Also, its nutritious flat leaves are high in iron and vitamins A, C, and E.
+Parsley’s flat, green leaves are high in iron as well as vitamins A, C, and E.